-One influence was at work; however, which was not considered by the theorists of the time, was the influence wielded by blacks who had found homes in the North and West, as written in their letters to friends and relatives in the South.
-One of these men was Benjamin “Pap” Singleton, who located in Morris County, Kansas shortly after the war, and who began the agitation for immigration as early as 1869.
+However, one influence at work, which was not considered by the theorists of the time, was the influence wielded by blacks who had found homes in the North and West, as written in their letters to friends and relatives in the South.
+One of these men was Benjamin “Pap” Singleton, who located in Morris County, Kansas, shortly after the war, and began the agitation for immigration as early as 1869.
 Singleton was president of a committee to invite African-Americans to come to “Sunny Kansas.”
 He was from Tennessee, visited that state in his efforts to induce the blacks there to emigrate, and in other ways was so active that he was designated as the “Father of the Exodus.”
-It is said that his favorite argument ran was something like this:
+It is said that his favorite argument ran something like this:

 As a result, the Freedman’s Relief Association was established in May 1879.

 The convention also deplored the circulation of false reports to the effects that lands, mules, and money were awaiting the emigrants in Kansas and elsewhere “without labor and without price.”
-Two days after the Vicksburg Convention, a large number of black men assembled at Nashville, Tennessee, with a number of African-Americans from the Northern states present.
+Two days after the Vicksburg Convention, many black men assembled at Nashville, Tennessee, with several African-Americans from the Northern states present.

-The resolutions of this convention were extremely radical, demanding social and political equality for black people; opposing separate schools for the races; recommending the several state legislatures to enact laws providing for compulsory education; and asking Congress to make an appropriation of $500,000 to defray the expenses of the African-Americans of the South “to those states and territories where they can enjoy all rights which are guaranteed by the laws and constitution of the United States.”
+The resolutions of this convention were highly radical, demanding social and political equality for black people; opposing separate schools for the races; recommending that several state legislatures enact laws providing for compulsory education, and asking Congress to make an appropriation of $500,000 to defray the expenses of the African-Americans of the South “to those states and territories where they can enjoy all rights which are guaranteed by the laws and constitution of the United States.”

-This is what had been accomplished by one-third of the emigrants; of the other two-thirds, about half of them were congregated in the towns and the other half had found employment as farm hands in various parts of the state, but only about one out of every twenty had become the owners of small homesteads.
+This was accomplished by one-third of the emigrants; of the other two-thirds, about half of them were congregated in the towns, and the other half had found employment as farmhands in various parts of the state.
+Still, only about one out of every twenty had become the owners of small homesteads.

 In 1880, the U.S. Senate appointed a committee of five to investigate the causes of the exodus.
 Testimony was taken to make a volume of nearly 1,700 printed pages.
-The majority report held to the idea that the exodus had been brought about for the purpose of colonizing the blacks in some of the Northern states for political purposes, though the evidence would hardly bear out that theory.
+The majority report held that the exodus had been brought about to colonize the blacks in some Northern states for political purposes.
+However, the evidence would hardly bear out that theory.

-An effort was made to show that Governor John P. St John had been instrumental in inducing many of the blacks to locate in Kansas, but one of the colored witnesses, formerly of Texas, produced a letter from the governor, in which he said: “If your people are desirous of coming to Kansas, I advise you to come in your private conveyances and bring your household goods and plows. . .
-But I want to impress this one fact on your people who are coming to Kansas, that you must not expect anything, as we hold out no inducements to whites or blacks.”
+An effort was made to show that Governor John P. St John had been instrumental in inducing many blacks to locate in Kansas.
+Still, one of the colored witnesses, formerly of Texas, produced a letter from the governor in which he said: “If your people are desirous of coming to Kansas, I advise you to come in your private conveyances and bring your household goods and plows… But I want to impress this one fact on your people who are coming to Kansas, that you must not expect anything, as we hold out no inducements to whites or blacks.”

-The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused a number of blacks to leave the state in the fall of that year, a few of them coming to Kansas.
-Another migration occurred in 1886, but it was insignificant when compared to 1879.
+The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused several blacks to leave the state in the fall of that year, a few of them coming to Kansas.
+Another migration occurred in 1886, but it was insignificant compared to 1879.

-Compiled and edited by Kathy Weiser-Alexander, updated November 2018.
+Compiled and edited by Kathy Alexander, updated May 2023.